 The main point is to listen to a story with the needs of the storyteller in mind.
 If you’re an expert in story, try not to anticipate what they’re going to say next (“oh, I bet there’s an obstacle coming up!”).
 Just be present and immerse yourself in what they have to share because there’s probably a lesson in their story for you, too.

 Q: What is the most important thing a leader needs to remember when communicating about a large company transformation?
 What’s the best way to inspire people to go after change when they’re experiencing burnout due to the continuous changes in the world around them?

-Empathy is everything in communication, including change communication.
+Empathy is everything in communication, including communicating change.
 When you’re a leader communicating about change to your employees, you must remember that they’re the ones who will actually enact the change.
 That means that they’re going to be experiencing a lot of frustration, fear, and anxiety that comes along with doing something different or new.